junli95/junli95.github.io/_pages/about.md

 # 🔥 News

+- *2026.03*: One paper is accepted by IEEE TCAD.
 - *2026.01*: One paper is accepted by ACM TOS.
 - *2025.12*: One paper is accepted by ACM TOS.
 - *2025.11*: One paper is accepted by ACM TACO.